timonoko/Leffaa-pukkaa/README.md

 # Making Movies

-I realized I have made whole set of tools for autogenerating Youtube-movies from  photos and videos from various cameras.
+I realized I have made a whole set of tools for autogenerating Youtube-movies from  photos and videos from various cameras.

 "linkkaaKaikkiKuvatJaVideot" organizes videos and photos in to timed order into one directory